DeltaRune5609/NotTion/README.md

 <img src = "NotThumb.png">

 NotTion - Everything that Notion doesn't do.
+Made with 1 braincell by William, Lucas and YJP.

 DISCLAIMER: Everything this project is satire and is a joke.
 It is not to be taken serious it's literally just a scrap for scrapyard 2025 hack club.